KI-Research-Services/CREDA_tools/README.md

 ```
 project.run_geocoding('Census')
 ```
 After execution, the _project_ object's data structure is appended with lat/long data.
-In addition, a 'confidence' score for each successful geocoder response request.
+In addition, a 'confidence' score is assigned to each successful geocoder response request (an "Exact" geocode returned by the Census is assigned a score of 0.89, while a "Non_Exact" geocode is assigned a score of 0.7).

 To generate an output of the geocoded data, one can use the following method,
 ```
 project.save_geocoding("Census_output.csv", data_fields=True, address_fields=True)
 ```
-where the original address and/or auxiliary data fields may be included by setting the command options to True or False.
+where the original address and/or auxiliary data fields may be included/excluded by setting the command options to True or False.

 There are far more reliable geocoders, and we expect that most users will wish to apply one or more of these to their expanded address data.
-To add to the _project_ data structure geocodes for the expanded address data follow the following steps:
+To add to the _project_ structure geocodes for the expanded address data follow the following steps:
 1. Generate an output of the expanded address list (e.g., as was done with the file _expanded_san_jose_d1.csv_ generated earlier)
 2. Feed the address list to your geocoder of choice to generate geocodes for the addresses in the expanded list
-3. Create a CSV file that contains the following data fields (the first two index the expanded address list).
+3. Create a CSV file that contains the following data fields.
 Additional (auxiliary) data fields could be optionally included.
     1.  lat
     2.  long
     3.  confidence
 4. The 'lat' and 'long' fields correspond to the geocoder output.
 The 'confidence' field is a required user-generated real number in the interval [0, 1] that conveys the user's confidence in the generated geocode (e.g., a rooftop geocode should be assigned a higher confidence than a zip code centroid).
 5. Run the command `project.add_geocoder_results(<geocoder_name>, <file_name.csv>)` where _geocoder_name_ is a user-defined string to identify the geocoder and _file_name.csv_ is the name of the file created in Step 3.

-Here is an example using the San Jose sample data:
+Below is an example using the San Jose sample data.
 ```
 project.add_geocoder_results("ArcGIS", "test_data/generic_geo_2.csv")
 ```

 It is possible to repeat steps 1-5 above using several geocoders (the data structure in _project_ will store all the geocoders' data) --- just be sure to use distinct geocoder names.
 This can be useful because, in our experience, no single geocoder is able to consistently outperform all others at every location.
 Using multiple geocoders with judicious assignment of confidence scores can achieve superior overall performance.

 **IMPORTANT:** Geocode data added using the ``add_geocoder_results`` method is assumed to line up exactly with the existing structure already stored in _project_.
 In particular, any excess records in the newly added file are dropped (e.g., if the base structure has 1000 rows, then only the first 1000 rows of the newly added structure are kept).
 To see how newly added geocode data should be lined up, compare with an output of the base structure (using the ``save_geocoding`` or the ``save_all`` methods described above).

 ## Parcel piercing from a list of geocodes